Navina-Murugadas/NEXUS/README.md

 Throughout my internship, I had the privilege of working on projects that pushed the boundaries of Data Science, employing cutting-edge methodologies and technologies.
 The following are the key projects I've been involved in:

 ### Project 1: CREDIT CARD FRAUD TRANSACTION DETECTION
+This project focuses on fraud detection in credit card transactions using a Decision Tree Classifier.
+Through exploratory data analysis, feature engineering, and model optimization, it aims to identify and prevent fraudulent activities, providing a secure solution for transaction monitoring.
 GitHub Repository - [Credit Card Fraud Transaction Detection](https://github.com/Navina-Murugadas/NEXUS/tree/main/1%20-%20Credit%20Card%20Fraud%20Transaction%20Detection)

 ## Achievements